-There are a few things you need to take into account when considering whether your fuseboard needs replacing, and we’ll detail the most important aspects in this blog.
-Hopefully you’ll have a much better idea of what you need to do, and will be able to proceed with a routine check that can be carried out either by you or better still, a qualified professional.
+There are a few things you need to take into account when considering whether you need a fuse board replacement.
+We’ll detail the most important aspects in this blog to give you a much better idea of what you need to know.
+Our electricians in Edinburgh can help you by taking a routine check of your electrics and if necessary installing a new fuse board.

 You might need a fuseboard replacement

-If your fuseboard is old, it’s potentially dangerous and be a fire hazard or cause electric shocks.
-Old fuseboards don’t have RCDs, which are life saving devices that switch off a faulty supply of electricity preventing it from escalating into something far more damaging.
+If your fuseboard is old, it’s potentially dangerous and can be a fire hazard or cause electric shocks.
+Old fuseboards don’t have Residual Current Devices (RCDs), which are life saving devices that switch off a faulty supply of electricity preventing it from escalating into something far more damaging.

-A high degree of protection with an RCD
+A high degree of protection with an Residual Current Device

-RCD stands for Residual Current Device.
-It’s specifically designed to stop you from getting an electric shock, if you were, for example, to touch a live wire.
-It helps to protect against small electrical fires too.
+An RCD is specifically designed to stop you from getting an electric shock, if you were, for example, to touch a live wire.
+It helps to protect you against small electrical fires too.
 An RCD offers a level of protection that could mean the difference between life and death.

 How do you know whether or not your fuse board is healthy and fit for use?